Dave Franco

 David John Franco (born June 12, 1985) is an American actor and filmmaker.
 He began his career with small roles in films such as Superbad (2007) and Charlie St. Cloud (2010).
-Following a starring role in the final season of the comedy series Scrubs (2009–2010), Franco had his film breakthrough with a supporting role in the buddy comedy film 21 Jump Street (2012).
+Following a starring role in the ninth season of the comedy series Scrubs (2009–2010), Franco had his film breakthrough with a supporting role in the buddy comedy film 21 Jump Street (2012).

-Franco has also starred in Fright Night (2011), Now You See Me (2013) and its sequel Now You See Me 2 (2016), Neighbors (2014) and its sequel Neighbors 2: Sorority Rising (2016), Nerve (2016), The Disaster Artist (2017), and Day Shift (2022).
+Franco has also starred in Fright Night (2011), Now You See Me (2013) and its sequels Now You See Me 2 (2016) and Now You See Me: Now You Don't (2025), Neighbors (2014) and its sequel Neighbors 2: Sorority Rising (2016), Nerve (2016), The Disaster Artist (2017), and Day Shift (2022).
+He has also voiced roles in The Lego Ninjago Movie (2017), Hoppers (2026), and Forgotten Island (2026).
 In 2020, he made his directorial debut with The Rental, starring his wife Alison Brie.
+The pair also starred together in Together (2025).

 Early life and education

 David John Franco was born in Palo Alto, California to Betsy Lou (née Verne; born 1947), a poet, children's book author, and editor, and Douglas Eugene Franco (1948–2011), who ran a nonprofit agency and a business; the two met as students at Stanford University.
 Franco's father was of Portuguese (from Madeira) and Swedish descent.
 Franco's mother is Jewish (of Russian Jewish descent); her parents had changed the surname from "Verovitz" to "Verne".
 Franco's paternal grandmother, Marjorie (Peterson) Franco, is an author of young adult books.
 Franco's maternal grandmother, Mitzie (Levine) Verne, owned the Verne Art Gallery, a prominent art gallery in Cleveland, and was an active member in the National Council of Jewish Women.
 Franco grew up in California with his two older brothers, James and Tom, both of whom are also actors.

-Franco studied at the University of Southern California, and originally envisioned himself as a high school teacher teaching creative writing, until his brother James Franco's manager guided him to a theater class when he was a sophomore, where he started learning acting skills.
+Franco studied at the University of Southern California, and originally envisioned himself as a high school teacher teaching creative writing, until his sophomore year, when his brother James's manager guided him to a theater class, and he began to take an interest in acting.
 Franco first became interested in filmmaking while working at a video rental store when he was 14; he was paid in free movie rentals, as he was under the legal working age.